 Make sure to drive a speed you are comfortable with, while still being able to maintain control of your vehicle.
 When driving on ice roads, you need at least three times more distance to stop.
 Always make sure you have enough space between you and the car in front.
 You can count by having the car in front of you pass something, and then you count how long it takes for you to get there.
 By allowing extra space, you reduce the chance of having an accident with that vehicle.
 Also give yourself extra time to reach your destination.
 Trips can take longer during winter weather than other times of the year, so give yourself some extra time to get to your destination.

 Be aware of some of the hazardous sections of roadways.
 This can include bridges, overpasses, and shaded spots often form ice before other parts of the road.
 If there is an icy spot, it forms first on or under bridges.
 If you encounter ice, the best thing is to remain calm and do not overcorrect.
-You will also want to make sure the windshield, back window, and all the side windows and mirrors are cleaned off.
+You will also want to make sure the all the windows are cleaned.
+This includes the windshield, back window, side windows, and mirrors.
 This will help you to be aware of those drivers around you.